-Genius Group's pro forma total current liabilities in 2020 was \$11.5 million after adjustments, with Accrued expenses and other current liabilities at \$4.0 million and Deferred revenue at \$3.7 million.
+Genius Group's pro forma total current liabilities in 2020 was \$11.7 million after adjustments, with Accrued expenses and other current liabilities at \$4.0 million and Deferred revenue at \$3.7 million.
 Two of the four IPO Acquisitions, UAV and PIN, have a similar proportion of annual education programs to the Pre-IPO Group.

-Non-Current Liabilities: The Pre-IPO Group's non-current liabilities increased from \$6.6 million in 2019 to \$7.2 million in 2020.
-The increase was due to \$3.0 million increase in deferred tax liability related to the uplift in asset values as a result of the acquisition of Entrepreneur Resorts, less amortization of deferred tax liabilities on business combinations of \$0.2 million, settlement of \$1 million deferred consideration payable on acquisition of Tau Game Lodge (acquired in 2017) for \$0.6 million paid by way of \$0.25 million cash and \$0.35 million in shares, early conversion of \$0.4 million of convertible debt to shares, settlement of related party loans of \$0.4 million, and amortization of operating lease liabilities in the ordinary course of business of \$0.4 million.
+Non-Current Liabilities: The Pre-IPO Group's non-current liabilities reduced from \$6 million in 2019 to \$3.9 million in 2020.
+The decrease was due to settlement of related party loans of \$0.4 million, reduction of loan payable of \$1.1 million and early conversion of \$0.4 million of convertible debt to shares.

 During the year ended December 31, 2020, Genius Group Ltd issued 36-month convertible loans in the principal amount of \$1.8 million which bear interest at rates between 10% to 12% per annum, payable quarterly, annually or at maturity depending upon the convertible note.
 The convertible notes are convertible at the end of the term at the market price.
-During the year ended 2019, Entrepreneur Resorts issued 36-month convertible loans in the principal amount of \$2.3 million which bear interest at rates between 10% to 12% per annum, payable monthly, quarterly, annually or at maturity depending upon the convertible note.
+During the year ended 2019, Entrepreneur Resorts issued 36-month convertible loans in the principal amount of \$2.3 million which bear interest at rates between 10% to 12% per annum, payable quarterly, annually or at maturity depending upon the convertible note.
+The convertible notes are convertible loans in the principal amount of \$2.3 million which bear interest at rates between 10% to 12% per annum, payable monthly, quarterly, annually or at maturity depending upon the convertible note.
 The convertible notes are convertible at the end of the term at the market price, or in the event of a listing on the Australian Stock Exchange which is no longer planned.
 As a result of offers made by the company during the year ended December 31, 2020 for early conversion, the outstanding balance of the convertible loans as at December 31, 2020 was reduced to \$1.53 million.
 The company's commitment for interest payments during the 12 months ended December 31, 2021 is \$142,924.

-Genius Group's pro forma total non-current liabilities in 2020 was \$10.8 million after adjustments.
-The largest items in this amount were \$6.0 million in deferred tax liability and \$2.0 million in loans payable.
+Genius Group's pro forma total non-current liabilities in 2020 was \$7.1 million after adjustments.
+The largest items in this amount were \$2.4 million in deferred tax liability of which \$1.5 million is resulting from the purchase accounting for the IPO Acquisitions, and \$1.9 million in loans payable including UAV \$0.75 million, PIN \$0.35 million, and Education Angels \$0.61 million.

-Shareholder's Equity: The Pre-IPO Group's shareholder's equity grew from \$18.8 million in 2019 to \$41.2 million in 2020.
+Shareholder's Equity: The Pre-IPO Group's shareholder's equity grew from \$5.3 million in 2019 to \$7.7 million in 2020.
 This growth in shareholder's equity reflects management's strategy of growing sustainably through acquisitions and organic growth.
 During 2020 42,913 employee options were converted to shares (257,478 shares after share split), and 12,238 options were granted (73,428 shares after share split).
 We also issued 5,508 shares to the partners as a part of partner promotion in 2020 and additional of 242,214 share options are reserved for partners at an exercise price of \$10.94.